lilydia/py-linkedin-jobs-scraper/README.md

 # TorontoAftertheFirstWave Applications
-> Used linkedin-jobs-scraper(see below) to query data.
-Details of queries and dataset can be found in folder "examples"
+> Used linkedin-jobs-scraper (see below) to query data.
+Queries and dataset used are stored in folder "examples".
 > Data cleaning details are in "Data_Cleaning_TorontoAfterTheFirstWave.ipynb"